Skip to Main Content

 3. identify a gap in the literature

-2. Standalone or Full-review - advantage of more freedom to cover in detail the complexities of a particular scientific development.
+2. Standalone or Full-review - detailed coverage of the complexities of a particular scientific development.
 Generally, these reviews attempt to make sense of a body entire of of existing literature through:

 1. aggregation